-Progress on creating a dual construct (gene) plasmid for transformation of grape rootstock 1103 has moved at a rapid pace.
-The binary plasmid required for shuttling the dual gene constructs has been developed and tested successfully for stability and integrity.
-All techniques and resources in the lab have proven reliable, informative, and reproducible.
-At this point, six of the paired constructs have been made and confirmed to contain the genes of interest.
-These six listed in table 1 are now being introduced into embryonic grape cells as the first step leading to the production of the transgenic plants.
-The remaining four dual constructs will be completed 30-60 days.
-This project has combined a full time research commitment for this team of experienced scientists to Pierce's Disease.
+Our capacity to achieve all the objectives is essentially assured based on prior accomplishments.
+All techniques and resources are available in the lab and proven reliable, informative, and reproducible.

+This project will bring together a full time research commitment for this team of experienced scientists to Pierce's Disease.
 Each of the senior personnel, including Dr. Lincoln have been with this project since 2007 and have different skills and training that complement changing needs of this project in the areas of molecular biology, plant transformation and analysis of transgenic plants.
 This includes both greenhouse and field evaluation of protection against Pierce's Disease.
 Commercialization of the currently effective anti-PD containing vines and/or rootstocks could involve partnerships between the UC Foundation Plant Services, nurseries, and, potentially, with a private biotechnology company.